staaars-plus/transparent-and-reproducible-research/README.md

 # STAAARS+: Transparent/Reproducible Research and Data Management

 Welcome to the repository for the STAAARS+ Trainings for Trainings 5 and 6.
-Please visit the wiki for information on installation and setup
+Please visit the wiki for information on installation and setup.
+THis is the main text which will be conflicted.

 ---